It turns out Americans really do vote with their feet – especially when it comes to state tax rates.

 Real Estate Appreciation, State Tax Burden, and Migration

-I then looked at the relationship between state tax burden and real estate appreciation to see if there was a correlation.
-Sure enough, the states with the lowest tax burden saw an average appreciation of 18.8%, compared to those with the highest state tax burden at 17.4%.
-But as you can see, the difference was less pronounced than the more direct impact of inbound migration.
+I looked at the relationship between state tax burden and real estate appreciation to see if there was a correlation.
+Sure enough, the ten states with the lowest tax burden saw an average appreciation of 40.86% over the three years from Q1 2020 through Q1 2023, compared to the highest-taxed states’ average appreciation of 33.59%.

 Inbound migration means population growth, which is the greatest single predictor of real estate appreciation.
 Investors always want to keep an eye on what markets are growing quickly, because those markets usually experience demand growth that outpaces new housing supply.